-Operations in the Timber segment involve the management and sale of timber and special use properties from approximately 269,950 acres of timber properties in the southeastern United States.
+Operations in the Timber segment involve the management and sale of timber from approximately 267,950 acres of timber properties in the southeastern United States.
 The Company also owns approximately 27,450 acres of timber properties in Canada, which are not actively managed at this time.
 In addition, the Company sells, from time to time, timberland and special use land, which consists of surplus land, higher and better use ("HBU") land, and development land.